Henry-Johnson-100/Sakana-Interpreter/README.md

 Following these grammar rules will ensure your program can be parsed but not necessarily that it will behave in a predictable way.

-For instance, a ```fin``` expects exactly 3 arguments, but in the parser implementation, it expects 1 or more.
-There will be a runtime bug if some number of arguments other than 3 are provided to any given ```fin``` expression.

 ```
 <data-double>                      ::= -?\d+\.?\d*